-Today, work ethics becomes a prerequisite for conducting any type of business, particularly in the global market place since every business organization operates with multiple relationship including stakeholders such as customers, employees, suppliers, investors amongst others who perhaps would prefer their company to be ethical (Azmi, 2006).
+Today, work ethics becomes a prerequisite for conducting any type of business, particularly in the global market place since every business organization multiple relationship operates with includina stakeholders such as customers, employees, suppliers, investors amongst others who perhaps would prefer their company to be ethical (Azmi, 2006).
 Building a strong ethical culture is also integral to the reputation, growth, and finances of any organization and it helps to build trust among the stakeholders (Azmi, 2006).
 Ethics are set of principles and values that guide organizations in their decisions, programmes and policies.
-Work ethics dimensions in organizations include trustworthiness, integrity, accountability and civility (Odu & Akhigbe, 2018); honesty, integrity, fairness, and concern for others ??Toor & Ofori, 2009).
-Employees want to be associated with managers that are honest, credible, respectful, and fair (Collins, 2010) and organizations can achieve better employee attraction and retention when employees have the opportunity to work for truly responsible and ethical employers and this improves employee commitment (Upadhyay and Singh, 2010; ??ollins, 2011).
+Work ethics dimensions in organizations include trustworthiness, integrity, accountability and civility (Odu & Akhigbe, 2018); honesty, integrity, fairness, and concern for others (Toor & Ofori, 2009).
+Employees want to be associated with managers that are honest, credible, respectful, and fair (Collins, 2010) and organizations can achieve better employee attraction and retention when employees have the opportunity to work for truly responsible and ethical employers and this improves employee commitment (Upadhyay and Singh, 2010; Collins, 2011).

-Employee commitment refers to a state in which an employee identifies with a particular organization and its goals and wishes to maintain membership in the organization ??Crane & Matten, 2014).
+Employee commitment refers to a state in which an employee identifies with a particular organization and its goals and wishes to maintain membership in the organization (Crane & Matten, 2014).
 Commitment had been used by organizations to predict desired employee behaviour in the areas of performance, absenteeism and emotional attachment.
-Employee commitment is classified into three components namely affective, continuance and normative commitment.
-Affective commitment represents the degree to which a worker identifies with, is involved in, and enjoys membership in an organization.
-Continuance commitment refers to a worker's conscience as regards what it would cost that worker to leave the organization and normative commitment involves a feeling of moral obligation of workers to continue working for the organization.
-Good work ethics employees ??Tripathi, 2004) and increases the capability of organization's forecasting and also causes authentic, straight and comprehensive confidence of society towards an organization ??Hamid & Berhad, 2014).
+Employee commitment is classified into three components namely affective, continuance and normative commitment (Meyer & Allen, 1991).
+Affective commitment represents the degree to which a worker identifies with, is involved in, and enjoys organization.
+Continuance membership in an commitment refers to a worker's conscience as regards what it would cost that worker to leave the organization and normative commitment involves a feeling of moral obligation of workers to continue working for the organization (Meyer & Allen, 1991).
+Good work ethics are able to create a high commitment among the employees (Tripathi, 2004) and increases the capability of organization's forecasting and also causes authentic, straight and comprehensive confidence of society towards an organization (Hamid & Berhad, 2014).
 Every organization therefore, needs good work ethics to improve the commitment of employees, and organizational performance.
-46